 Note: If the SSLCertificateFile directive doesn’t work, use the SSLCACertificateFile instead.

-apachectlConfigtestcommand to test your new .config file for potential errors.
+Run the apachectlConfigtest command to test your new .config file for potential errors.
 If something is wrong with your configuration, you may need to go back and repeat the previous installation steps.
-If it works correctly, continue with the final step
+If it works correctly, continue with the final step.